Eventbrite raises $60 million, likely delaying IPO

-SAN FRANCISCO (Reuters) - Online ticketing service Eventbrite said it had raised $60 million in financing from Tiger Global and T. Rowe Price, damping expectations that Eventbrite might hold an initial public offering this year.
+SAN FRANCISCO, March 13 (Reuters) - Online ticketing service Eventbrite said it had raised $60 million in financing from Tiger Global and T. Rowe Price, damping expectations that Eventbrite might hold an initial public offering this year.

 “We recognize the importance of having an appropriate level of invested capital to execute our growth strategy and control our destiny,” the spokeswoman said in an email.
 Including the latest round, Eventbrite has raised $200 million in equity since its 2006 founding.